 The Most Overlooked Kind of Risk

-Risk management is all about anticipating the risks that are most likely to come to fruition and creating a defense plan around that analysis that protects the business from all angles.
+Risk management is all about anticipating the risks most likely to come to fruition and creating a defense plan around that analysis that protects the business from all angles.
 But, what many businesses get wrong is the kind of risk that comes from the inside, from employees themselves.

 The list goes on.